POS Hardware

 - Wireless for flexibility in busy zones.

+In high-traffic retail, every second at checkout matters.
+If your hardware lags, you feel it not just in lost sales, but in rising labor costs and slipping NPS.
+The right POS setup is the one that’s invisible because it works smoothly and consistently at every store, on every shift.
 At IW, these are the lessons we’ve learned from five decades in the field.
 It always comes down to this: the best tech is the kind that lets your team focus on customers, not on workarounds.
 That’s what keeps your stores ahead in a market that expects more every day.

 POS Hardware